 All procurement transactions shall be conducted in a manner that encourages full and open competition and that is in accordance with good administrative practice and sound business judgement.
 In order to promote objective contractor performance and eliminate unfair competitive advantage, the Academy shall exclude any contractor that has developed or drafted specifications, requirements, statements of work, or invitations for bids or requests for proposals from competition for such procurements.

 Some of the situations considered to be restrictive of competition include, but are not limited to, the following:

-A. Unreasonable requirements on firms in order for them to qualify to do business;
+- A. Unreasonable requirements on firms in order for them to qualify to do business; - B. Unnecessary experience and excessive bonding requirements;